Cash Flow Statement

 A reconciliation of the cash generated and used in a period

 A Cash Flow Statement (also called the Statement of Cash Flows) shows how much cash is generated and used during a given time period.
 It is one of the main financial statements analysts use in building a three statement model.
-The main categories found in a cash flow statement are the (1) operating activities, (2) investing activities and (3) financing activities of a company and are organized respectively as mentioned.
-The total cash provided from or used by each of the three activities will be summed to arrive at the total change in cash for the period, and then combined with the opening cash balance to arrive at the cash flow statement’s bottom line, the closing cash balance.
+The main categories found in a cash flow statement are the (1) operating activities, (2) investing activities, and (3) financing activities of a company and are organized respectively.
+The total cash provided from or used by each of the three activities is summed to arrive at the total change in cash for the period, and then combined with the opening cash balance to arrive at the cash flow statement’s bottom line, the closing cash balance.

-One of the primary reasons cash inflows and outflows are observed is to compare the cash from operations to net income to gauge how well a company is running its operations.
-The cash flow statement reflects the actual amount of money the company receives from its profits.
-The reason for the difference between cash and profit is because the income statement is prepared under the accrual basis of accounting, where it matches revenues and expenses, even though revenues may actually not have been collected and expenses may not have been paid.
+One of the primary reasons cash inflows and outflows are observed is to compare the cash from operations to net income.
+This comparison helps company management, analysts, and investors to gauge how well a company is running its operations.
+The cash flow statement reflects the actual amount of money the company receives from its operations.
+The reason for the difference between cash and profit is because the income statement is prepared under the accrual basis of accounting, where it matches revenues and expenses for the accounting period, even though revenues may actually not have yet been collected and expenses may not have yet been paid.

 This amount is the bottom line of an income statement.
 Net income or earnings shows the profitability of a company over a period of time.
 It is calculated by taking the revenues and subtracting from it COGS and total expenses, which includes SG&A, Depreciation and Amortization, interest, etc.